zhuatuzilo/mssql/README.md

 #### mssql_ha_read_only_routing_list

-A host var it means the list in ag read only router for when the replica is primary role.
+Read only routing list in availability group for when the replica is primary role.

 If variable is undefined will not set read only routing list.